tendermint/tendermint/spec/p2p/v0.34/addressbook.md

-The entry registered with the peer ID of the address in the `addrLookup` table, which is the last address added with that ID, is removed from all buckets where it is registered and from the `addrLookup` table.
+The entry registered with the peer ID of the address in the `addrLookup` table, which is the last address added with that ID, is removed from all buckets where it is stored and from the `addrLookup` table.

+> FIXME: is it possible that addresses with the same ID as the removed address,
+> but with distinct network addresses, are kept in buckets of the address book?
+> While they will not be accessible anymore, as there is no reference to them
+> in the `addrLookup`, they will still be there.

 ## Pick address